subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-aws.md

 ### 1.6 Create a Key Pair

-- Either select one or create your own new key pair
+- Either select one or create your own new key pair.

 ![Create Key Pair](/assets/img/create_keypair_aws.png)

 ### 1.7 Set Network Settings

-- Provide a name for the security setting
+- Provide a name for the security setting.
 - Edit the Network settings to configure the ports.
 Add the following ports:
-  - port: 8000 & 22 accessible from local IP only (NB: this allows you to open the Indexer Admin page in your browser)
+  - port: 8000 & 22 accessible from local IP only (NB: this allows you to open the Indexer Admin page in your browser).
-  - port: 80 & 443 open to any IP
+  - port: 80 & 443 open to any IP.

 **For example:**